How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • Closed (no skin break at the fracture site)

-• Open (fragment damages the skin and goes into the environment)
+• Open (the fragment damages the skin and goes into the environment)

 • With displacement (the periosteum is damaged, the fragments are displaced relative to each other)

 • Without displacement (the periosteum is not damaged.
-Fragments retain their anatomical position)
+The fragments retain their anatomical position)

-• Comminuted (there are bone fragments in the area of the fracture)
+• Comminuted (bone fragments are present in the area of the fracture)

-• Extra-articular (occur in the body of the bone, the joints are not damaged)
+• Extra-articular (occurs in the body of the bone, the joints are not damaged)

-With the open nature of the fracture, bleeding is added to the above described signs, bone fragments in the wound are visible.
+When the fracture is open, bleeding is added to the symptoms described above, and bone fragments are visible in the wound.

 General symptoms may occur, such as malaise, fever.
-In the general blood test, signs of inflammation (leukocytosis) are noted.
+A general blood test shows signs of inflammation (leukocytosis).
 As a rule, general symptoms occur in the absence of timely medical care and the development of inflammation in the area of injury.

 Intra-articular fractures do not have such a pronounced set of symptoms.
-They are manifested by sharp pain at the time of injury, which soon subsides.
-The victim remains functional for some time.
-After 1-2 hours, the swelling in the area of the fracture increases, the finger loses its mobility.
-The increase in symptoms occurs as blood accumulates in the joint bag.
+They manifest themselves as sharp pain at the time of injury, which soon subsides.
+The victim remains able to work for some time.
+After 1-2 hours, the swelling in the area of the fracture increases, and the finger loses mobility.
+Symptoms increase as blood accumulates in the joint capsule.

-Now you know how to determine a fracture of the little finger on the hand, but in case of injury, you should definitely consult a doctor for accurate diagnosis and treatment!
+Now you know how to identify a fracture of the little finger on your hand, but if you have an injury, you should definitely consult a doctor for an accurate diagnosis and treatment!

 Diagnostics

-Diagnosis of fractures of the little finger is made on the basis of the clinical picture.
-Confirmation of the diagnosis requires an x-ray.
+Diagnosis of little finger fractures is made based on the clinical picture.
+Confirmation of the diagnosis requires radiography.
 Pictures are taken in 3 projections:

-1. Direct shot (the brush rests freely on the cassette with the palm down);
+1. Direct shot (the hand rests freely on the cassette, palm down);

 2. Side shot (the hand is on the cassette with the edge of the palm);

-3. Semi-lateral shot (the brush is on the cassette with an edge, with the palm tilted towards the film).
+3. Semi-side shot (the brush is on the cassette edgewise, with the palm tilted towards the film).

-In most cases, traumatologists manage only with a direct picture of the palm.
+In most cases, traumatologists make do with only a direct photograph of the palm.
 In all three projections, the hand is removed only if there is doubt about the location and nature of the fracture.

-In cases where there are clinical signs of a fracture, but the x-ray does not allow unambiguous confirmation of the diagnosis, the picture is taken again.
-This occurs 7-10 days after the patient's first request for medical help.
+In cases where there are clinical signs of a fracture, but x-rays do not clearly confirm the diagnosis, the image is taken again.
+This occurs 7-10 days after the patient first seeks medical help.

 First aid